Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: Introduction

 \section{Introduction}

-Recently, there has been a resurgence of great interest in exploring the consistent thermodynamics of the Lorentzian Taub-NUT spacetimes \cite{PRD100-101501,PRD105-124013,PRD100-064055,JHEP0719119, CQG36-194001,PLB798-134972,JHEP0520084,PRD100-104016,PLB832-137264,PLB802-135270,IJMPD31-2250021, JHEP0821152,PRD101-124011,PRD105-124034,PRD103-024052,JHEP0321039,PRD106-024022,EPJP130-124, 2112.00780,2208.05494}.
-In our opinion, these current investigations of the first law of the NUT-charged spacetimes can be categorized into three different schemes: (I) Retaining the mass unmodified and introducing new global-like charges (secondary hairs) together with their conjugate potentials \cite{PRD100-101501,PRD105-124013}; (II) Keeping the mass unchanged and including new nonglobal Misner charges and their conjugate variables \cite{PRD100-064055,PLB798-134972, JHEP0719119,JHEP0520084,CQG36-194001,PRD100-104016}; and (III) Only modifying the mass by taking account for the contribution of new nonglobal charges \cite{PRD101-124011,PRD105-124034}.
-Note that in recent eprint \cite{2208.05494}, the thermodynamic mass that enters into the first law of the four-dimensional Taub-NUT spacetime is the horizon mass \cite{PRD56-961}.
+Taub-NUT solutions \cite{AM53-472,JMP4-915} have long been a source of insight into gravitational thermodynamics.
+The solutions possess a number of undesirable properties that, while at first sight highly pathological, actually result in important clarifications in our understanding of black hole thermodynamics, such as the geometrical interpretation of entropy.
+Recently, there has been a resurgence of great interest in exploring the consistent thermodynamics of the Lorentzian Taub-NUT spacetimes \cite{PRD100-101501, PRD105-124013,2210.17504,PRD100-064055,JHEP0719119,CQG36-194001,PLB798-134972,JHEP0520084, PRD100-104016,PLB832-137264,PLB802-135270,IJMPD31-2250021,JHEP0821152,PRD101-124011, PRD105-124034,PRD103-024052,JHEP0321039,PRD106-024022,EPJP130-124,2112.00780,2208.05494}.
+In our opinion, these current investigations of the first law of the NUT-charged spacetimes can be categorized into three different schemes: (I) Retaining the mass unmodified and introducing new global-like charges (secondary hairs) together with their conjugate potentials \cite{PRD100-101501,PRD105-124013}; (II) Keeping the mass unchanged and including new nonglobal Misner charges and their conjugate variables \cite{PRD100-064055, PLB798-134972,JHEP0719119,JHEP0520084,CQG36-194001,PRD100-104016}; and (III) Only modifying the mass by taking account for the contribution of new nonglobal charges \cite{PRD101-124011, PRD105-124034}.
+Note that in Ref. \cite{2208.05494}, the thermodynamic mass that enters into the first law of the four-dimensional Taub-NUT spacetime is the horizon mass \cite{PRD56-961}.
 Besides these, there is fewer interest \cite{PRD100-064055,JHEP0821152} to consider the entropy as the Noether charge \cite{CQG17-3317} that includes the horizon area and the contribution from the Misner strings.
 However, all of the above-mentioned efforts are only restricted to four-dimensional cases, leaving thermodynamics of the Lorentzian Taub-NUT spacetimes in higher even-dimensions unexplored, which motivates the subject of the present article.